 Virginia's central location in the Mid-Atlantic region permits Virginia Tech graduates to have easy access to many nonacademic employers who require the types of advanced analytical research skills provided by this degree.
-Many of the largest sites for such nonacademic employment are, in fact, located in the Commonwealth itself, the District of Columbia or in the U.S.A.'s major eastern cities along the Atlantic from Boston to New York to Philadelphia to Miami.
-Graduates of this program can find employment in federal agencies, not-for-profit sector, and international organizations in and out of government.
+Many of the largest sites for such nonacademic employment are, in fact, located in the Commonwealth itself, the District of Columbia or in major eastern cities along the Atlantic from Boston to New York to Philadelphia to Miami.
+Graduates of this program can find employment in federal agencies, the not-for-profit sector, and international organizations in and out of government.